egar3427/EmuTarkov-ServerMods/items/StealtH-BetterRonin-1.1.0/README.txt

 Changes the armour material to "Polymer" (the same stuff Killas armour is made out of) Allows you to use headphones with the Ronin

+Changelog:
+1.1.0 - updated the mod to work with R23

-Add the StealtH-BetterRonin folder to /server/user/mods
+Add the StealtH-BetterRonin-1.1.0 folder to /server/user/mods

 Then

-Just add this to your server config located in your /server/user folder and rechache :)

-			{
-				"name": "BetterRonin",
-				"author": "StealtH",
-				"version": "1.0.0",
-				"enabled": true
-			}
+Rechache :)

+The server should automatically add the right lines of code to the server.config.

 ENJOY